Join 100,000 entrepreneurs who read us every month

 Many of the startup resources and services we use, we adopted when they were an early-stage company.
 They've not only become a fundamental part of our business and our operations but growing with them; oftentimes, they are also our role model.

-I figured we could share some of those platforms, which I expect other startups and small businesses will also find useful.
+I figured we could share some of those platforms, our top 3 startup financial tools, which I expect other startups and small businesses will also find useful.

 I am not a US Citizen.
 I've had a crash course in the US Tax system in the past five years, and all I can say is it still scares the heck out of me.